imagej/imagej.github.io/pages/BAR.md

 2. Apply a series of operations to individual files of matched extension(s)
 3. Save processed files as TIFF to a dedicated directory, so that no files are overwritten

 Typically each of these tasks is handled by separated functions so only the function processing single files needs to be edited.
-In the {% include github org='tferr' repo='Scripts' path='Snippets/Process\_Folder\_PY.py' label='Python' %} and {% include github org='tferr' repo='Scripts' path='Snippets/Process\_Folder\_IJM.ijm' label='IJM' %} implementation, this processing function is called `myRoutines()`.
+In the {% include github org='tferr ' repo='Scripts ' path='Snippets/Process\_Folder\_PY.py ' label='Python ' %} and {% include github org='tferr ' repo='Scripts ' path='Snippets/Process\_Folder\_IJM.ijm ' label='IJM ' %} implementation, this processing function is called `myRoutines()`.
 Note that when editing `myRoutines()` we do not need to worry about opening, closing or saving the image without overriding the original file, because those tasks are already performed by other functions. <span id="ProcessingFunction">

 #### Processing Functions

 The file-processing function can include your own code, code generated by the Macro Recorder (<span style="border-bottom:1px dotted #ccc;">Plugins▷ Macros▷ Record...</span>), pre-existing snippets or methods/functions defined in a common [BAR lib](#lib "wikilink") file.

-IJM example, running a macro and a python script in the *Snippets/* (another [example below](#IJMlib "wikilink") exemplifies how to call a macro function from {% include github org='tferr' repo='Scripts' path='lib/BARlib.ijm' label='BARlib.ijm' %}):
+IJM example, running a macro and a python script in the *Snippets/* (another [example below](#IJMlib "wikilink") exemplifies how to call a macro function from {% include github org='tferr ' repo='Scripts ' path='lib/BARlib.ijm ' label='BARlib.ijm ' %}):

 ``` java
 function myRoutines() {